skrysmanski/devlog/themes/devlog-theme/layouts/_default/_README.md

+# Notes on this folder

 This folder contains the HTML template for the site:

 * baseof.html : The base template used by all pages
 * single.html : The template used for single pages
 * list.html : The template used for list page (i.e. a list of pages)
 * terms.html : The template used when browsing a single term (e.g. a single tag)
-* index.hmtl : The home/start page
+* index.html : The home/start page
+* `_markup` : Markdown render hooks - <https://gohugo.io/templates/render-hooks/>

+Note that the names in this folder are fixed and can't be changed arbitrarily.
+See: <https://gohugo.io/templates/lookup-order/>

 Additional useful links: